-Guilt or Innocence in American Courtroom Films, in Oxford Research Encyclopedia of Oxford Encyclopedia of Crime, Media, and Popular Culture (edited by Michelle Brown, Oxford University Press, forthcoming 2017).
+Guilt or Innocence: Lessons About the Legal Process in American Courtroom Films, in Oxford Research Encyclopedia of Oxford Encyclopedia of Crime, Media, and Popular Culture (edited by Michelle Brown, Oxford University Press, 2018).

 A Third Rapist?
 Television Portrayals of Rape Evidence Rules, in Law and Justice on the Small Screen (edited by P. Robson and J. Silbey, Hart Publishing, 2012).